 Not only will you savе on accommodations, but you'll also еxpеriеncе a gеnuinе tastе of local culturе.
-As a tourist, it’s easy to get caught in tourist traps.
 With Couchsurfing, your host can give you local insights and steer you to the best spots!
 Oftentimes, these connections grow into genuine friendships and unforgettable travel memories you wouldn’t get in a hotel or even a hostel, where you’d be meeting other foreigners.

 6. Keep a copy of your passport handy